IT Director/US Studio Manager

 Marc is a self-taught audio engineer.
 He has attended various audio engineering courses with Yamaha, Fostex, and Peavey Electronics.
 Marc started a sound company called Christian Sound Concepts and has provided sound systems for live music events as well as installed sound systems in churches and recording studios.
 Marc has also done remote multi-track recordings of live performances and has engineered at several recording projects at local recording studios.

-Marc worked in IT for a total of twenty-five years.
-He has worked for the city of Columbus, Ohio, prosecutor’s office at the courthouse.
-He worked for Upper Arlington Schools, set up and installed Macintosh X-servers and designed server rooms for ten buildings.
-He designed their local and metropolitan, designed and maintained computer images for both Windows and Macintosh computers, and helped support the 1200 computers that were used throughout the school district.
+Marc has worked in IT for a total of twenty-five years.
+He worked in the prosecutor’s office in the courthouse of the city of Columbus, Ohio.
+He worked for Upper Arlington Schools, set up and installed Macintosh X-servers, and designed server rooms for ten buildings.
+He designed their local and metropolitan websites, designed and maintained computer images for both Windows and Macintosh computers, and helped support the 1200 computers that were used throughout the school district.